Adventure-Club/2015/ren-faire-trips.md

 **Please consider the following event constraints:**
 * Costumes are required _(by me, not the festivals - they are far less tyrannical than I am)_
     * no specificity regarding _what_ costumes, but you should make an attempt to keep a logical continuity
         * i.e. I'm Spock, a time traveler from the future researching early human history,
         * or, I am a villager out to buy some bread and flirt with the cute knights/wenches, etc.
-    * I can loan costumes (male & female of a fairly wide variety) for Ren Fairs or you can rent when you get there - I am planning to rent for the Camlann festivals since I only have Renaissance period garb - not medieval
+    * I can loan costumes (male & female of a fairly wide variety) for Ren Fairs or you can rent when you get there
+        * I am planning to rent for the Camlann festivals since I only have Renaissance period garb - not medieval
-* Plan on a full day minimum - most are a long drive so we often try to stay the weekend (you are free to come and go if you have your own ride)
+* Plan on a full day minimum - most are a long drive so we often try to stay the weekend (you are - obviously - free to come and go if you have your own ride)

 ***